thoughtbot/middleman-aria_current/README.md

 ## License

-middleman-aria_current is Copyright (c) 2017 Tyson Gach and thoughtbot, inc.
+middleman-aria_current is copyright © 2017 Tyson Gach and thoughtbot, inc.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.